JHughes135/JHughes135/README.md

 # 👋 Hi, I’m James
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web Development, Software Dvelopment, AI, IOT
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Science with Code Academy
-- 📫 How to reach me ...
+- 📫 How to reach me.
+Email: Hughesjames94@gmail.com

 During my time in college I worked on a number of projects and assignments including: